DevOpsBootcamp/website/source/questions-answers-documentation.rst

 It's okay to ask for help.
 Here are some things to keep in mind:

 #.
-As yourself what should be happening?
+Ask yourself what should be happening?
 #.
-As yourself what is actually happening?
+Ask yourself what is actually happening?
 #.
 Google the problem(s).
 #.
 Skim the manuals of each component.
 #.
 Identify a friend, mentor, or IRC channel who could help.